 - When the December 2018 Cass Shipments Index was negative for the first time in 24 months, we dismissed the decline as reflective of a tough comparison.
-When January 2019 was also negative, we again made rationalizations.
-When February was -2.1%, we said, "While we are still not ready to turn completely negative in our outlook, we do think it is prudent to become more alert to each additional incoming data point on freight flow volume."
-When March was -1.0%, we warned that we were preparing to "change tack" in our outlook, and when April was -3.2%, we said, "we see material and growing downside risk to the economic outlook." - With the -5.3% drop in June following the -6.0% drop in May, we repeat our message from last month: the shipments index has gone from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all of these negative percentages are against extremely tough comparisons; and the Cass Shipments Index has gone negative before without being followed by a negative GDP. - May and June's drops are significant enough to pose the question, "Will the Q2 '19 GDP be negative?" - The weakness in spot market pricing for many transportation services, especially trucking, is consistent with the negative Cass Shipments Index and, along with airfreight and railroad volume data, strengthens our concerns about the economy and the risk of ongoing trade policy disputes.
-Weakness in commodity prices and the decline in interest rates have joined the chorus of signals calling for an economic contraction.
+In January and February 2019, we again made rationalizations.
+When March was also negative (-1.0%), we warned that we were preparing to "change tack" in our outlook; when April was down (-3.2%), we said, "we see material and growing downside risk to the economic outlook." - With the -5.9% drop in July, following the -5.3% drop in June, and the -6.0% drop in May, we repeat our message from last two months: the shipments index has gone from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all of these negative percentages are against extremely tough comparisons; and the Cass Shipments Index has gone negative before without being followed by a negative GDP.
+However, weakness in demand is now being seen across many modes of transportation, both domestically and internationally. - Although the initial Q2 '19 GDP was positive, it was not as positive upon dissection, and we see a growing risk that GDP will go negative by year's end. - The weakness in spot market pricing for many transportation services, especially trucking, is consistent with the negative Cass Shipments Index and, along with airfreight and railroad volume data, strengthens our concerns about the economy and the risk of ongoing trade policy disputes.
+Weakness in commodity prices, and the decline in interest rates, have joined the chorus of signals calling for an economic contraction.

 We should note that the Cass Freight Index was one of the first freight flow indicators to turn positive (in October 2016) and confirm our prediction of a recovery in the U.S. economy.
 As we try to navigate the ebb and flow of the economy, we don't pretend to have any 'secret sauce' or incredibly complex models that have exhaustively analyzed every data point available.
 Instead, we place our trust in the simple notion that the movement of tangible goods is the heartbeat of the economy, and that tracking the volume and velocity of those goods has proven to be one of the most reliable methods of predicting change because of the adequate amount of forewarning that exists.
-Beyond our concern that the Cass Freight Shipments Index is negative on a YoY basis for the seventh month in a row:
+Beyond our concern that the Cass Freight Shipments Index is negative on a YoY basis for the eighth month in a row:

-- We are concerned about the severe declines in international airfreight volumes (especially in Asia) and the ongoing swoon in railroad volumes, especially in auto and building materials; - We see the weakness in spot market pricing for transportation services, especially in trucking, as consistent with and a confirmation of the negative trend in the Cass Shipments Index;

-As volumes of chemical shipments have lost momentum, our concerns . of the global slowdown spreading to the U.S., and the trade dispute reaching a 'point of no return' from an economic perspective, grow.
+- We are concerned about the severe declines in international airfreight volumes (especially in Asia) and the ongoing swoon in railroad volumes, especially in auto and building materials; - We see the weakness in spot market pricing for transportation services, especially in trucking, as consistent with and a confirmation of the negative trend in the Cass Shipments Index; - As volumes of chemical shipments have lost momentum, our concerns of the global slowdown spreading to the U.S. and the trade dispute reaching a 'point of no return' from an economic perspective grow.